Mellanox/libvma/README.txt

 (wait for interrupt in blocked mode) or return -1 (in non-blocked mode).
 This Rx polling is done when the application is working with direct blocked calls to read(), recv(), recvfrom() & recvmsg().
-When Rx path has successfull poll hits (see performace monitoring) the latency is improved dramatically.
+When Rx path has successful poll hits (see performance monitoring) the latency is improved dramatically.
 This comes on account of CPU utilization.
 Value range is -1, 0 to 100,000,000
 Where value of -1 is used for infinite polling